simonZhou86/simonZhou86.github.io/_pages/about.md

 ## 🚩 Other Milestones
 - I obtained my Honours Bachelor's degree in Computing, *Specialized in Computing and Mathematics* from [Queen's University](https://www.queensu.ca/).
 During my undergrad years, I have the privilege to work under the supervision of [Prof. Parvin Mousavi](https://www.cs.queensu.ca/people/Parvin/Mousavi) at the [Medical Informatics Laboratory](https://medi.cs.queensu.ca/) on my undergraduate honours thesis, *"Domain Transfer Through Image-to-Image Translation in Prostate Cancer Detection"*; and [Prof. Yanglei Song](https://sites.google.com/view/yangleisong) on the Contextual Multi-Armed Bandit problem.
 You can see more details in the Publicaton section on the top.
 - I graduated from the [Advanced Placement Program, Yale Secondary School](https://yale.abbyschools.ca/), a beautiful high school in British Columbia in June 2017.
+- I used to participated in high-school Mathematics (UWaterloo, BC Province), Chemistry (UWaterloo, BC Olympiad), and Physics (UBC Physics Olympics) contests across Canada.

 Navigate the top bar for more details, enjoy!